zhangxiaojian/memoryContext/README.md

 Usage:
 See INSTALL first.

 Then the memory context lib is in ./mctx/lib/ .
-To use this lib, user's program need include file mctx.hwhich is installed in ./mctx/include/
+To use this lib, user's program need include file mctx.h which is installed in ./mctx/include/

 My test code is in ./mctx/src/tools/, after installation, the executable file mctx is installed in ./mctx/